Gonapa-Aditya-Yashaswi/CFD-Portfolio/CFD-Computational Heat Transfer/03_OpenFOAM/Flow_Over_Cylinder/Report_Flow_over_cylinder.md

 ---

 ## Notes

-This study focuses on **qualitative flow physics and visualization**.
+This study focuses on qualitative analysis of flow over a circular cylinder, highlighting wake development, separation, and vortex shedding across different Reynolds numbers.

-No quantitative validation is claimed in this work.
+No quantitative validation against experimental or numerical benchmarks is claimed in this work.

 ---